 Proverbs 10:9 – “Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out.”

-In the end, the CEO’s obsession with destroying Dave causes him to make foolish decisions in all areas of his business, and he loses everything, taking his son down with him.
+Ultimately, the CEO’s obsession with destroying Dave causes him to make foolish decisions in all areas of his business, and he loses everything, taking his son down with him.
 Dave eventually takes over the corporation, leaving a lasting hallmark for generations.

 1 Samuel 26:23-24 – “The Lord rewards every man for his righteousness and his faithfulness, for the Lord gave you into my hand today, and I would not put out my hand against the Lord’s anointed.
 Behold, as your life was precious this day in my sight, so may my life be precious in the sight of the Lord, and may he deliver me out of all tribulation.”